FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

 }
 ```

 Now that we've handled the state, it's time to handle actually triggering the state with one of our functions.
 We can make this function called `setPosition()` that will handle this.
-In this function we want to
+In this function we want to:

 - enter the `PID` state
 - reset our `PIDController`